 - You exercised your public policy rights, such as serving in a jury or enlisting in the military, and were still fired.

-- were fired because you declined to engage in illegal activities per the instruction of your employer.
+- You were fired because you declined to engage in illegal activities per the instruction of your employer.

 Note: The above list is not all-inclusive.

-How to Appeal a Denial for Unemployment Benefits
+Basics to Appeal a Denial for Unemployment Benefits

 If you had your unemployment benefits denied in the United States, and you believe that your local UI office’s decision was unjust, you can submit an unemployment denial appeal.
 Depending on the specific policies and procedures of the state, you may be able to appeal at different levels.
 However, regardless of the number of appeal options available to you, you will be required to file your unemployment denial appeal within a specific timeframe after receiving the initial decision about your claim.